samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Vulnerability

 If you have Vulnerability to a damage type, damage of that type is doubled against you.
-Vulnerability is applied only once to an instance of damage. *See also* chapter 1 (“[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#ResistanceandVulnerability)”).
+Vulnerability is applied only once to an instance of damage. *See also* chapter 1 ("[Damage and Healing](/sources/dnd/phb-2024/playing-the-game#ResistanceandVulnerability)").

 ---

 ### Weapon

-A weapon is an object that is in the Simple or Martial weapon category. *See also* chapter 6 (“[Weapons](/sources/dnd/phb-2024/equipment#Weapons)”).
+A weapon is an object that is in the Simple or Martial weapon category. *See also* chapter 6 ("[Weapons](/sources/dnd/phb-2024/equipment#Weapons)").

 ---

 ### Weapon Attack

-A weapon attack is an attack roll made with a weapon. *See also* “[Weapon](#Weapon).”
+A weapon attack is an attack roll made with a weapon. *See also* "[Weapon](#Weapon)."